 I’ve ranted before on how there always seems to be a group of Christians out there who feel the best way to recruit new believers is by trying to co-opt something popular and slapping Jesus all over it.
-There’s the Christian Wrestling Federation and the Fight 4 Christ Mixed Martial Arts leagues, various video games (Halo, World of Warcraft, etc.) have been adopted for Christian outreach efforts or recreated to be Christian like Guitar Praise (Christian Guitar Hero), Heavy Metal and Rock and Roll music, and so on.
+There’s the Christian Wrestling Federation and the Fight 4 Christ Mixed Martial Arts leagues.
+Various video games (Halo, World of Warcraft, etc.) have been adopted for Christian outreach efforts or recreated to be Christian themed like Guitar Praise (Christian Guitar Hero).
+Even Heavy Metal and Rock and Roll music has been co-opted.

 Of course their biggest successes in this regard are Christmas, formally known as Yuletide or any of a number of other pagan solstice celebrations, and Easter, co-opted for similar reasons.
 And now they’re after Halloween, considered by many Christians to be a reprehensible and evil holiday.
 So what do you get when you Christianize Halloween?